DariaClem/Lambda-NFA/README.md

 **Assignment**: Write an algorithm that has as input a lambda-NFA and a list of strings.
 Display YES/NO for each word, if it is accepted or not.
 If the answear is YES, display a path that can be used to reach a destination node.

+The symbol for lambda is #, therefore it cannot be used as a transition symbol with another meaning.

 ## How to use
 We read from file date.in: